January 10. Kazinform's timeline of major events

 EVENTS

-1997 – Kazakhstan, Kyrgyzstan and Uzbekistan sign in Bishkek the Eternal Friendship Treaty.
+1997 – The Treaty on Eternal Friendship between the Republic of Kazakhstan, the Kyrgyz Republic and the Republic of Uzbekistan is inked in the city of Bishkek.

-1999 – The first presidential contest takes place in Kazakhstan with Nursultan Nazarbayev winning 79.78% of votes.
+1999 – Kazakhstan holds presidential contest with incumbent President Nursultan Nazarbayev winning the election with 79,78 % of votes.

-2011 – Two new postage stamps, special edition 7th Asian Winetr Games.
-Astana - Alma-Ata, are put into circulation in Uzbekistan.
+2011 – Kazakhstan delegation arrives Kuwait to partake in the flame ignition ceremony of the VII Winter Asian Games.
+Afterwards, Astana and Almaty hosted the Winter Asian Games in January-February 2011.
+It should be noted that Kuwait is the city of the permanent headquarters of the Olympic Council of Asia.

-2017 – Kazakhstan for the first time as a non-permanent member of the UN SC takes part in the open debates themed Conflict prevention of and maintenance of peace.
+2014 – Kazakhstan establishes the Coordinating Council of the National Preventive Mechanism Against Torture.
+The key role in ensuring the work of the National Preventive Mechanism was entrusted to the Human Rights Commissioner of Kazakhstan.

-2017 – Permanent Representative of the Republic of Kazakhstan to the United Nations Kairat Umarov presents his credentials to United Nations Secretary-General António Guterres.
+2017 – Kazakhstan becomes the non-permanent member of the UN Security Council.
+The Republic of Kazakhstan participates in the Council Open Debate «Maintenance of International Peace and Security: Conflict Prevention and Sustaining Peace» where Foreign Minister Kairat Abdrakhmanov presents President Nursultan Nazarbayev's political address themed «Kazakhstan's conceptual vision of strengthening global partnership for building safe, just and prosperous world».

-2019 – Kazakh State Women’s Teacher’s Training University is assigned the status national.
+2017 - Kairat Umarov, Permanent Representative of Kazakhstan to the UN, presents credentials to António Guterres UN Secretary-General.